Justice Thomas joins arguments remotely after hospital stay - NewsBreak

 Justice Thomas joins arguments remotely after hospital stay

-WASHINGTON (AP) — Justice Clarence Thomas participated in arguments at the Supreme Court via telephone rather than in person on Monday following .
+WASHINGTON (AP) — Justice Clarence Thomas participated in arguments at the Supreme Court via telephone rather than in person on Monday following a hospital stay of nearly a week.

-Chief Justice John Roberts said at the beginning of arguments that the 73-year-old Thomas would be “participating remotely this morning” but did not elaborate.
+Chief Justice John Roberts said at the beginning of arguments that the 73-year-old Thomas would be “participating remotely this morning,” but did not say why.

+Other justices have participated in arguments remotely since the court started its term in the fall.

-Thomas missed arguments at the high court on Monday, Tuesday and Wednesday of last week while he was hospitalized.
-Roberts said he would participate in the cases argued on those days using briefs the parties filed and the transcript of the arguments.
+Thomas missed all three days of arguments last week while he was hospitalized, although he is planning to take part in the decisions, Roberts said.

-Thomas after experiencing “flu-like symptoms” and was treated for an infection with intravenous antibiotics.
+Thomas was admitted to the hospital March 18 after experiencing “flu-like symptoms” and was treated for an infection with intravenous antibiotics.
 Thomas did not have COVID-19, the court said.
 He has been vaccinated and had a booster shot, like the rest of the court.
-Though the court had said Thomas was expected to be released from the hospital on Monday or Tuesday, he was not discharged until Friday.
+Though the court had said Thomas was expected to be released from the hospital by Tuesday, he was not discharged until Friday.

 The court did not say why he remained in the hospital longer than initially thought or what kind of infection he was treated for.